plexguide/Sonarr-Hunter/README.md

 * Lidarr [Not Incorporated Yet]
 * Readarr [ Not Incorporated Yet]

+# FOR ANYONE WHO WANTS TO TEST THE (BETA/DEV) Version

+* [CLICK HERE](https://github.com/plexguide/Huntarr/tree/dev) and read the instructions.
+Note that after you make configuration changes in the UI, run `docker restart hunter` for the settings to kick in.
+Working to ensure that once changes are made, the changes are made immediately.

 **NOTE**: This utilizes Sonarr API Version - `5`.
 Legacy name of this program: Sonarr Hunter.